Coherence and Entanglement in a Non-commutative Spacetime: Discussion

 We analyzed how modifications to the Hamiltonian of a system of particles, arising from deformations of the relativistic symmetries, influence quantum correlations.
 Specifically, we constructed a model describing two particles in a superposition of energies and momenta, corresponding to a system of four qubits.
 This system exhibits intriguing properties, such as the emergence of entanglement due to the modified Hamiltonian and the role of the quantum spacetime as an environment that dissipates entanglement while simultaneously creating and preserving other classical and quantum correlations between the particles.
 This behavior was observed when we individually examined the contributions of the quantum gravity parameters from the deformed energy composition law (Hamiltonian) and from the Lindblad equation.

 The unique ability of the deformed Hamiltonian to generate entanglement between the particles in the system is a distinctive effect of a deformation of relativistic symmetries.
 If coherence is maintained during the time scale of the entanglement time described in this paper, then systems of qubits could be considered to test deformations of the composition of energy due to quantum gravity.
+The study of $N$-partite systems could also be beneficial to understand the effect of quantum gravity on more general systems \cite{Wu:2021pja}.